geerlingguy/macos-virtualbox-vm/README.md

 11. Go to **Utilities** -> **Disk Utility**.
 Select the VirtualBox disk and choose **Erase** to format it as a **Mac OS Extended (Journaled)** drive.

-12. Quit Disk Utility, and then continue with installation as normal.
+12. Quit Disk Utility, and then continue with installation as normal, choosing the newly formatted disk when prompted.

 ## Troubleshooting & Improvements